-The OECD Nuclear Energy Agency (NEA) Committee on Nuclear Regulatory Activities (CNRA) Working Group on Inspection Practices (WGIP) will sponsor the 12th International Workshop on Nuclear Regulatory Inspection Activities on Experience from the Inspection of licensee’s outage activities including fire protection programmes, Event response inspections, and the Impact on inspection programmes of the Fukushima accident.
-The workshop will be hosted by the United States Nuclear Regulatory Commission (U.S. NRC) in Chattanooga, Tennessee, USA on 7-10 April 2014.
+The OECD Nuclear Energy Agency (NEA) Committee on Nuclear Regulatory Activities (CNRA) Working Group on Inspection Practices (WGIP) sponsored the 12th International Workshop on Nuclear Regulatory Inspection Activities on Experience from the Inspection of licensee’s outage activities including fire protection programmes, event response inspections and the impact on inspection programmes of the Fukushima Daiichi nuclear accident.
+The workshop was hosted by the United States Nuclear Regulatory Commission (US NRC) in Chattanooga, Tennessee, USA on 7-10 April 2014.

-The main purpose of the workshop is to provide a forum for the exchange of information on regulatory inspection activities.
-Participants will have the opportunity to meet with their counterparts from other countries and organisations to discuss current and future issues on the selected topics.
-They will develop conclusions and commendable practices regarding these issues and identify methods to help improve their own inspection programmes.
+The main purpose of the workshop was to provide a forum for the exchange of information on regulatory inspection activities.
+Participants had the opportunity to meet with their counterparts from other countries and organisations to discuss current and future issues on the selected topics.
+They developed conclusions and commendable practices regarding these issues and identified methods to help improve their own inspection programmes.

-The workshop will address the following three (3) main topics concerning experience from inspection activities:
+The workshop addressed the following three (3) main topics concerning experience from inspection activities:

 A brief overview of the concepts and issues for each of the topics is provided in the following paragraphs.
-Actual issues to be discussed during the workshop will be generated by the organising committee members based on the responses submitted by participants with their registration forms.
-This will help ensure that issues considered most important by the workshop participants are covered during the group discussions.
+Actual issues discussed during the workshop was generated by the organising committee members based on the responses submitted by participants with their registration forms.
+This helped ensure that issues considered most important by the workshop participants were covered during the group discussions.

 Outages are an important opportunity for licensees to undertake plant maintenance, inspections, modifications and other activities necessary to ensure the continued safety of nuclear power plants (NPPs).
 Fire protection is one of the important aspects to be considered in the frame of this topic because of the increase of the fire risk and maintenance on fire protection systems.
-The scope of the workshop is limited to planned NPP routine outages and will include: the consideration of NPP outage work scope; regulatory body (RB) inspection scope; nuclear and fire risk minimisation; resolution of outage findings that may affect start-up; and arrangements for restart of the NPP.
-The focus of this workshop topic is to identify commendable inspection practices by the RB for gaining confidence that safety will be maintained during an outage, return to service, and the following operating cycle of the NPP.
+The scope of the workshop was limited to planned NPP routine outages and included: the consideration of NPP outage work scope; regulatory body (RB) inspection scope; nuclear and fire risk minimisation; resolution of outage findings that may affect start-up and arrangements for restart of the NPP.
+The focus of this workshop topic was to identify commendable inspection practices by the RB for gaining confidence that safety will be maintained during an outage, return to service and following the operating cycle of the NPP.

 How RBs respond to events is significant for a variety of reasons.
-The purpose of this workshop topic would be to exchange information on how RBs respond to significant plant operating events.
-For the purposes of this workshop an event is defined as an incident that has had significant impact on plant safety.
-Security and safeguard events, and off-site emergency response, have been excluded from this workshop topic to better focus on reactor safety issues.
-The workshop topic will thus focus on singular events during normal operations and outages which involve an immediate notification of the RB.
-The focus of this workshop topic is to identify commendable inspection practices for gaining confidence on responding to significant plant operating events.
+The purpose of this workshop topic was to exchange information on how RBs respond to significant plant operating events.
+For the purposes of this workshop an event was defined as an incident that has had significant impact on plant safety.
+Security and safeguard events and off-site emergency response had been excluded from this workshop topic to better focus on reactor safety issues.
+The workshop topic then focused on singular events during normal operations and outages which involved an immediate notification of the RB.
+The focus of this workshop topic was to identify commendable inspection practices for gaining confidence in responding to significant plant operating events.

-The Fukushima accident had a significant impact on RBs.
-Many RBs reacted to the accident by reviewing their regulatory framework, licensing requirement, and inspection programmes.
-The purpose of this workshop topic is to explore how the reviews led to changes in inspection programmes.
-The focus of this workshop topic is to identify commendable inspection practices by the RB for gaining confidence that safety will be maintained in case of severe accidents.
+The Fukushima Daiichi nuclear accident had a significant impact on RBs.
+Many RBs reacted to the accident by reviewing their regulatory framework, licensing requirement and inspection programmes.
+The purpose of this workshop topic was to explore how the reviews led to changes in inspection programmes.
+The focus of this workshop topic was to identify commendable inspection practices by the RB for gaining confidence that safety will be maintained in the case of severe accidents.

-The formal workshop sessions will be divided into an Opening Session, Discussion Sessions, Open Discussion Session and a Closing Session.
-Additionally, informal opportunities will be made available throughout the workshop, for participants to exchange information and communicate on other inspection topics.
+The formal workshop sessions were divided into an opening session, discussion sessions, open discussion sessions and a closing session.
+Additionally, informal opportunities were made available throughout the workshop for participants to exchange information and communicate on other inspection topics.

-This will include presentations by invited speakers from both regulatory and other organisations.
-The lead WGIP Facilitator for each topic will introduce the main topics to be addressed during the workshop, based on the responses received to the Participants Survey and WGIP discussions.
+The opening session included presentations by invited speakers from both regulatory and other organisations.
+The lead WGIP facilitator for each topic introduced the main topics addressed during the workshop, based on the responses received from the participants' survey and WGIP discussions.

-Participants will be divided into smaller groups to discuss one of three workshop topics.
-A facilitator and recorder will work with each group to stimulate and encourage discussions.
-Based on experience at previous workshops each group will remain the same throughout these sessions, although facilitators may be rotated to enhance the exchanges of information.
-Each group will be expected to develop a list of conclusions and commendable practices for the topics being discussed.
+Participants were divided into smaller groups to discuss one of three workshop topics.
+A facilitator and recorder worked with each group to stimulate and encourage discussions.
+Based on experience from previous workshops, each group remained the same throughout these sessions, although facilitators may have been rotated to enhance the exchanges of information.
+Each group was expected to develop a list of conclusions and commendable practices for the topics being discussed.

-As a result of previous workshops, most participants have commented that advance information is very valuable to the discussions.
-Therefore, you are kindly requested (and it is highly recommended) that participants supply the following information:
+As a result of previous workshops, most participants have commented that advanced information was very valuable to the discussions.
+Therefore, participants were requested to supply the following:

-Prior to the closing session an open informal discussion (morning) session will be held.
-Participants will be given the opportunity to discuss and review all of the workshop topics in an informal setting.
-This may include a presentation on selected related topics arranged by, USNRC.
+Prior to the closing session, an open informal discussion (morning) session was held.
+Participants were given the opportunity to discuss and review all of the workshop topics in an informal setting.
+This may have included a presentation on selected related topics arranged by, US NRC.

-One facilitator from each topic will present the conclusions and proposed commendable practices that were developed by their respective groups.
-A panel discussion including all facilitators and recorders for the topic will answer questions from the audience.
-Following the presentations, there will be an open panel discussion on the results of the workshop.
+One facilitator from each topic presented the conclusions and proposed commendable practices that were developed by their respective groups.
+A panel discussion including all facilitators and recorders for the topic answered questions from the audience.
+Following the presentations, there was an open panel discussion on the results of the workshop.

-It is expected that the participation in the workshop will be mainly from regulatory organisations familiar with inspection programmes and activities.
-This includes inspectors, inspection managers and inspection training officers.
-The intrinsic value of these workshops has been to people, (i.e., the inspectors) who face these topics in practical situations on a day-to-day basis.
+It was expected that participation in the workshop would mainly be from regulatory organisations familiar with inspection programmes and activities.
+This included inspectors, inspection managers and inspection training officers.
+The intrinsic value of these workshops is for people (i.e. the inspectors) who face these topics in practical situations on a day-to-day basis.

-All presentations, discussions, and meeting documents will be in English.
+All presentations, discussions, and meeting documents were in English.

-In order for Participants to be able to communicate and exchange information on other topics of interest, informal sessions will be arranged during lunch periods and following daily sessions.
-Additionally, a meet and greet and a dinner have been arranged by the USNRC.
-The preliminary schedule is provided below and a detailed schedule and programme will be transmitted to each participant in advance of the workshop.
+In order for participants to communicate and exchange information on other topics of interest, informal sessions were arranged during lunch periods and following daily sessions.
+Additionally, a meet and greet and a dinner had been arranged by the US NRC.
+The preliminary schedule is provided below and a detailed schedule and programme was transmitted to each participant in advance of the workshop.

 |15:00||Workshop pre-meeting for discussion group leads|